darlanmendonca/minimalist/src/password/README.md

 # mn-password

-A input component, extending behaviors from `mn-input` but specific behaviors to password.
+A input component, extending behaviors from `mn-input` but specific behaviors to input a password.

 ## Usage